Conducted by Tomomi Nishimoto Notes 1, the Russian Bolshoi Symphony Orchestra plays Hungarian Dance No. 5 by Johannes Brahms.

 The Hungarian Dances by Johannes Brahms (WoO 1), are a set of 21 lively dance tunes based mostly on Hungarian themes, completed in 1869.
-They are among Brahms’s most popular works, and were certainly the most profitable for him.
+They are among Brahms’s most popular works and were certainly the most profitable for him.

-Béla Kéler, also known as Adalbert Kéler and Adalbert Paul von Kéler, born as Albert Paul
+- Béla Kéler, also known as Adalbert Kéler and Adalbert Paul von Kéler, born as Albert Paul

 Keleron 13 February 1820 in Bártfa, (since 1920 Bardejov), Sáros County, Kingdom of Hungary, died 20 November 1882 in Wiesbaden), was a Hungarian composer and conductor of Slovak origin.
+He was very popular as a composer of orchestral and dance music and was looked upon as one of the best of writers of violin solos.
+His overtures and compositions for small orchestra were long popular in the United States and England.
 Johannes Brahms based one of his Hungarian Dances on a csárdás by Kéler (he mistakenly thought it was a genuine Hungarian folk melody), while Anton Bruckner copied the instrumentation and form (but not the harmony) of Kéler’s Apollo-Marsch (also called Mazzuchelli-Marsch) exactly for his own March in E-flat major.
 (The Apollo Marsch was later mistaken for a work of Bruckner’s).

 - Buying a grand piano: reasons why it’s worth it - February 27, 2021

 - Bach – Concerto in A minor for four harpsichords, BWV 1065 (Netherlands Bach Society) - January 15, 2021

 - Castelnuovo-Tedesco: Guitar Concerto No. 1 (Viloteau, Sala, and John Williams versions) - October 12, 2020